 To change the default embed settings (e.g. survey dimensions).
 Go to the Dashboard and under Setting select Qualtrics Settings.

-Many new WordPress themes offer a way to customize their menus, including the Duke WordPress default theme.
+Many new WordPress themes offer a way to customize their menus.
 Here’s how it works:

 1. Login to your site and visit the Dashboard view.